MarkusSchmidtPro/CLArgs/doc/_argumentParser.md

 The first action that takes place is parsing the command-line, which is just a string.
 The *Parser* splits the string into several tokens.
-A *Token* can become either a *Verb* or an *Option*, and the result is called: `Arguments arguments = CommandLine.Parse( args);`
+A *Token* can become either a *Verb* or an *Option*, and the result is called: `Arguments arguments = Commander.ParseCommandLine( args);`

 `Arguments` contains a *List* of `Verbs` and a *Dictionary* of `Options`.
 All values are of type string: we are parsing, not converting, yet.